JoshLambertUW/spotify-playlist-generator/README.md

 To run the tool, first register it with the Spotify API.

 To use client-side, temporary authorization, enter your client id and redirect URL in the client file.
-Your redirect URL can be the page your are hosting the tool on, e.g. https://joshlambertuw.github.io/spotify-playlist-generator/.
+Your redirect URL can be the page you are hosting the tool on, e.g. https://joshlambertuw.github.io/spotify-playlist-generator/.

 If you want to use server-side, permanent authorization, enter your client id, client secret, and redirect url in the authorization server app.js.
 The redirect URL will be your server address, e.g. 'http://localhost:8888/callback'.